Setting up MCP servers in CodexUse

 Adding an MCP server

-- Navigate to the MCP Servers tab.
+- Open the MCPs tab.

-- Click Add Server.
+- Click Add server.

 - Fill in the server details: